Let me show you how Ginger’s success story over cancer can offer hope to you.

 Less Insulin Needed and More Energy Seen.
 January 12, 2007

 Ginger is still with us and doing well.
 It has been 113 days since her surgery.
-I am now giving her less insulin because her blood sugar is lower.
+I am now giving her less insulin for diabetes because her blood sugar is lower.
 She continues to have good energy and strength.
 Her veterinarian says that these are signs of a healthy dog.
 Both of Ginger’s veterinarians have joined me in sharing liquid zeolite as a complement to their services.